-\$25 copay for each Medicarecovered service.
-You pay these amounts until you reach the out-ofpocket maximum.

-- Basic hearing and balance exams performed by your specialist, if your doctor orders it to see if you need medical treatment - Certain telehealth services, including Primary Care Physician Services, Physician Specialist Services, Individual Session for Mental Health Specialty Services, Individual Session for Psychiatric Services.
-Additional telehealth services may be offered, please ask your in network provider if telehealth is available and contact Member Services to confirm coverage - You have the option of getting these services through an in-person visit or by telehealth.
-If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth - Members can access telehealth services via desktop, tablet, or mobile devices.
-For detailed instruction on how to access telehealth services, please visit our website (brighthealthplan.com/medicare-advantage), or contact Member Services (phone numbers are printed on the back cover of this booklet - Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner for patients in certain rural areas or other locations approved by Medicare - Telehealth services for monthly end-stage renal disease related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home - Telehealth services to diagnose, evaluate, or treat of symptoms of a stroke - Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if:
+What you must pay when you get Services that are covered for you these services amounts until you reach the out-ofpocket maximum.
+Prior Authorization is required. • Basic hearing and balance exams performed \$0 copay for each Medicareby your specialist, if your doctor orders it to covered service. see if you need medical treatment \$0 copay when accessed through • Certain telehealth services, including Primary Care Physician Services, Physician Specialist eligible providers Services, Individual Session for Mental Health Specialty Services, Individual Session for Psychiatric Services.
+Additional telehealth services may be offered, please ask your in network provider if telehealth is available and contact Member Services to confirm coverage • You have the option of getting these services through an in-person visit or by telehealth.
+If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth • Members can access telehealth services via desktop, tablet, or mobile devices.
+For detailed instruction on how to access telehealth services, please visit our website (brighthealthplan.com/medicare-advantage), or contact Member Services (phone numbers are printed on the back cover of this booklet • Some telehealth services including You will pay the cost sharing that consultation, diagnosis, and treatment by a applies to primary care provider or physician or practitioner for patients in certain specialist services (as described rural areas or other locations approved by under "Physician/Practitioner Medicare Services, Including Doctor's Office Visits" above). • Telehealth services for monthly end-stage You will pay the cost sharing that renal disease related visits for home dialysis applies to primary care provider or members in a hospital-based or critical access specialist services (as described hospital-based renal dialysis center, renal under "Physician/Practitioner dialysis facility, or the member's home Services, Including Doctor's treat of symptoms of a stroke